MarcDwyer/twitch-discovery/README.md

 This allows you to discover new twitch streams and find out the percentage they fall in.
 The off-canvas menu also provides more data into the list of streamers it pulled.

 ## Navigating
-..* ./go-backend - the Golang backend server
+* go-backend - the Golang backend server
-..* ./node-backend - NodeJS backend server (No longer being updated) ..* ./frontend - React
+* node-backend - NodeJS backend server (No longer being updated)
+* frontend - React

 ## Use it yourself
 1. Clone the Repo